 Alexander Chee is a Korean-American writer, poet, reviewer, and renowned essayist who writes honestly and fiercely on subjects such as race, gender, and LGBTQ+ issues.
-He is also an activist for the AIDS advocacy organization, ACT UP.
+He is also a former advocate for the AIDS advocacy organization, ACT UP.

 Alexander Chee’s debut novel, Edinburgh, for which he won a Whiting Award, was critically acclaimed and praised for its careful handling on the difficult subject of sexual abuse.
 It was the winner of the James Michener/Copernicus Society Fellowship Prize, Iowa Writers' Workshop's Michener Copernicus Prize in Fiction, and was the recipient of the Lambda Literary Foundation Editor’s Choice Award.
 His second novel, Queen of the Night, a historical novel about a female opera singer, was published nearly fifteen years later in 2016 and was met with high praise.
 It was named “epic” by Vogue and The Washington Post wrote that it is, “extraordinarily beautiful and dramatic, a brilliant performance.”